-The Audit Committee has reviewed ImmunoGen's audited financial statements for the fiscal year ended June 30, 2008, and discussed these financial statements with ImmunoGen's management.
-The Audit Committee also has reviewed and discussed the audited financial statements and the matters required to be discussed by Statement on Auditing Standards Nos.
-61, 89 and 90, as amended ("Communication with Audit Committees"), with Ernst & Young LLP, ImmunoGen's independent registered public accounting firm.
-In addition, the Audit Committee received the letter from Ernst & Young LLP required by Independence Standards Board Standard No. 1 ("Independence Discussions with Audit Committees"), and has discussed with Ernst & Young LLP its independence.
+The Audit Committee has reviewed ImmunoGen's audited financial statements for the fiscal year ended June 30, 2010, and discussed these financial statements with ImmunoGen's management.
+The Audit Committee also has reviewed and discussed the audited financial statements and the matters required to be discussed by the Statement on Auditing Standard No. 61, as amended ("Communication with Audit Committees"), as adopted by the Public Company Accounting Oversight Board (the "PCAOB") in Rule 3200T, with Ernst & Young LLP, ImmunoGen's independent registered public accounting firm.
+In addition, the Audit Committee received the letter from Ernst & Young LLP required by PCAOB Rule 3526 ("Communication with Audit Committees Concerning Independence"), and has discussed with Ernst & Young LLP its independence.

-Based on its review and the discussions referred to above, the Audit Committee recommended to ImmunoGen's Board that the audited financial statements be included in ImmunoGen's Annual Report on Form 10-K for the fiscal year ended June 30, 2008.
+Based on its review and the discussions referred to above, the Audit Committee recommended to ImmunoGen's Board that the audited financial statements be included in ImmunoGen's Annual Report on Form 10-K for the fiscal year ended June 30, 2010.